 Helping you afford an NJIT education is important to us.
-Although the primary responsibility for college education rests with a student's family, there are several sources that can help reduce the expense of an education at NJIT.
-The federal government, state government and NJIT all provide various forms of assistance to help you and your family finance your education at NJIT.
+Although the primary responsibility for college education rests with a student's family, several sources can help reduce the expense of an education at NJIT.
+Thefederal government, state government, and NJIT all provide various forms of assistance to help you and your family finance your education at NJIT.
 The four components described below are used to determine your financial aid eligibility and to create your Financial Aid Package.